dawe/schist/docs/source/tutorials.rst

 Label transfer
 --------------

 Differences in **description length** can be used to perform model selection, that is we can choose which model better describes the data.
 We sought to exploit this property to address the task of annotating cells according to a reference sample.
-Here, we show an exemple, using data from `Mereu *et al*\. <https://www.nature.com/articles/s41587-020-0469-4>`_, which includes mixtures of human PBMC and HEK293T cells profiled with various technologies.
+Here, we show an exemple, using data from `Mereu *et al* <https://www.nature.com/articles/s41587-020-0469-4>`_, which includes mixtures of human PBMC and HEK293T cells profiled with various technologies.
 Cells profiled with 10X V3 platform are used as reference dataset, while annotations are performed on cells profiled with MARS-seq.

 First, libraries and datasets are imported::